-- 1. A draft at sight drawn on [Name of bank] duly endorsed on its reverse thereof by a duly authorized representative of the Beneficiary, specifically referencing this Letter of Credit [Letter of Credit number]; - The original of this Letter of Credit; and - 3.
+- 1. A draft at sight drawn on [Name of bank] duly endorsed on its reverse thereof by a duly authorized representative of the Beneficiary, specifically referencing this Letter of Credit [Letter of Credit number]; - 2.
+The original of this Letter of Credit; and - 3.
 A dated statement issued on the letterhead of Beneficiary, stating: "The amount of this drawing is \$, drawn under Letter of Credit.
 [Letter of Credit Number] and represents funds due and owing to the District of Columbia."
 Such statement shall be conclusive as to such matters and Issuer will accept such statement as binding and correct.
 Issuer shall have no right, duty, obligation or responsibility to evaluate the performance or nonperformance of any underlying agreement between Applicant and Beneficiary before performing under the terms of this Letter of Credit.

-This Letter of Credit shall automatically renew for consecutive one year terms upon the anniversary of the expiry date (The "Anniversary Date") until a date that is five (5) years after the Date of Issue set forth above unless (i) earlier released by Beneficiary in writing or (ii) Issuer delivers written notice to both Applicant and Beneficiary that this Letter of Credit will not be renewed on the Anniversary Date upon which this Letter of Credit will no longer be renewed.
+This Letter of Credit shall automatically renew for a one year term upon the anniversary of the expiry date set forth above (The "Anniversary Date") until [insert date] unless (i) earlier released by Beneficiary in writing or (ii) Issuers delivers written notice to both Applicant and Beneficiary that this Letter of Credit will not be renewed on the Anniversary Date upon which this Letter of Credit will no longer be renewed.
+Notwithstanding any terms and/or conditions to the contrary, this Letter of Credit will expire no later than [Letter of Credit month, day, and year of expiration].